UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

 199     camera.applyRotation([angle,0,0],1)
 ```

->**Reasoning Behind the Design**
+.. topic:: **Reasoning Behind the Design**

->
->There is another reason for keeping this as a separate function.
+   There is another reason for keeping this as a separate function.
 Originally, I was planning to switch modes (walk/fly) while keeping the same camera position and view.
 Although I dropped the idea, I decided to keep the system flexible in case of any turn of events (clients[md]who understands their minds?).

 Now that the new camera and pivot have the correct position and orientation, we can effectively switch cameras.
 For that, we first set the new camera in the Scene Set Camera actuator.
 Next, we activate the actuator and the camera will change: